Following Franz Kafka in Prague: the places he lived and worked

 "<yoastmark

 Kafka worked at Assicurazioni Generali from October 1907 to July 1908.
-He had to work between 8 am and 6 pm with a small break.
+He had to work between 8:00 am and 6:00 pm with a short break.
 He didn’t earn enough money, and he was also feeling exhausted.
-Moreover, trying to combine work and writing was not an easy task.
-On top of all that, the Assicurazioni Generali had the right to ask the employees for unpaid overtime…
+Moreover, trying to combine work and writing was not easy.
+In addition to all that, Assicurazioni Generali had the right to request unpaid overtime from its employees…

-The building still exists and operates, and you can see it at Wenceslas Square.
+The building still exists and operates; you can see it on Wenceslas Square.
 It’s a beautiful example of Prague’s architecture, but unfortunately, Kafka suffered there.
 He soon had to search for another job.

 Workers’ Accident Insurance Institute for the Kingdom of Bohemia